Sensitivity analysis: Challenges, settings and related issues

+To address the various constraints and challenges, a number of methods for sensitivity analysis have been proposed in the literature, which we will examine in the next section.

 Sensitivity analysis methods

 There are a large number of approaches to performing a sensitivity analysis, many of which have been developed to address one or more of the constraints discussed above.
 They are also distinguished by the type of sensitivity measure, be it based on (for example) variance decompositions, partial derivatives or elementary effects.
 In general, however, most procedures adhere to the following outline: